 MOVIE - VIDEO: The school recognizes that while certain feature films/videos have educational value when used in the proper context, not all films are appropriate for use in all classrooms.
 Any film shown will be age appropriate.
 Regardless of rating, teachers must use their professional and prudent judgment in showing videos in their entirety or in part.
-Teachers should inform students of the content of the film/video regardless of its rating and give students the option of doing an alternate assignment if they choose not to watch the film/video.
+Films with a rating of G may be shown without a permission slip.
+PG films may be shown in grades (K-5) with parental permission.
+PG films may be shown in (6-8) without a permission slip.
+PG13 films may only be shown in grades (6-8) and with parental permission.
 If a permission slip is necessary, the parental permission slip must contain a brief summary of the film/video, the reason why it is rated a certain way, and why the film is being shown in the classroom.